biicode/docs/rpi/raspberrypi.rst

 Enable Boot to Desktop / Scratch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The menu option called “Enable Boot to Desktop” in raspi-config allows you to automatically launch and log in to the GUI desktop of Raspbian upon booting.
+The menu option called "Enable Boot to Desktop" in raspi-config allows you to automatically launch and log in to the GUI desktop of Raspbian upon booting.
 You can also enable the Scratch programming environment.
 By default, Raspbian is set to boot into a text-based console log in.
 Depending on your use case, enable booting to desktop.

 .. image:: ../_static/img/rpi/desktop.jpg